pie chart

 Ronin Cliffrider is one of this deck's versions of removal/board wipes.
 With Isshin on the board, an attacking Ronin deals 2 damage to each creature opponents control, wiping the board of any small creatures and helping to clear the way for the majority of your forces to connect with damage.

 Sun Titan is great recovery for Isshin.
 It can recur a permanent that costs 3MV or less straight to the battlefield when it ETBs and when it attacks.
 With Isshin, an attacking Sun Titan can get you back two cards, quickly rebuilding your board.
+The low curve of this deck means that hopefully most of the stuff in the graveyard will be applicable.

 This deck currently runs a decent amount of enchantments.